 ℹ️ If you are not an owner of your GitHub organization, you will need to ask an owner to approve the App installation and then contact us to enable the App.

-catalog-info.yaml files added to your Github repos.
-If you’d like to have more granular control (e.g. you don’t want to call them catalog-info.yaml, or you’d like to have them inside a folder etc.) over what files Roadie should ingest, go to the GitHub discovery docs.
+catalog-info.yaml that have been added to your repositories after the Roadie GitHub app is installed.
+To have more granular control (e.g. you don’t want to call them catalog-info.yaml) over what files Roadie should ingest, go to the GitHub discovery docs.

 If you used Backstage before and you already have

 catalog-info.yaml files in your repos please go to the initial discovery docs.

 Now that a connection to GitHub is established, you can make yourself an admin on Roadie.

 To load users and groups from GitHub Teams please see here.